rpmuller/ePubs/WP1.md

 > have any care for human affairs, as they are thought to have, it
 > would be reasonable both that they should delight in that which was
 > best and most akin to them (i.e. reason) and that they should reward
-> those who love and honour this most, as caring for the things that
+> those who love and honor this most, as caring for the things that
 > are dear to them and acting both rightly and nobly.
 And that all
 > these attributes belong most of all to the philosopher is manifest.
 > He, therefore, is the dearest to the gods.
 And he who is that will